 - Effective management, delivery, and verification of the programme

-SENSA has navigated substantial challenges.
+SENSA navigated substantial challenges throughout its life.
 The Non-Formal Education (NFE) component of the programme previously operated by BRAC came to an abrupt halt in March 2019 due to closure of BRAC operations in Pakistan.
 This proved a significant challenge for programme continuation.
-OPM provided hands-on support to FCDO to review the NFE component of the programme and build a system for handing over to a new NGO - HANDS.
-OPM provided FCDO assistance in short-listing and selecting relevant NGOs.
-Moreover, OPM advised HANDS on school opening and mobilisation strategy that supported the programme to be successfully handed over to HANDS and helped in reopening of all schools with relatively low dropout of students.
+We provided hands-on support to FCDO to review the NFE component of the programme and build a system for handing over to a new NGO - HANDS.
+We assisted FCDO in short-listing and selecting relevant NGOs.
+Moreover, we advised HANDS on school opening and mobilisation strategy that supported the programme to be successfully handed over to HANDS and helped in reopening of all schools with relatively low dropout of students.

-We successfully designed a phone-based monitoring solution for both NGOs that has been effective in verifying new activities and approach as programmes switch back and forth from distance learning to physical learning activities.
-OPM’s adaptive programming support to FCDO has allowed both programmes to thrive through a distance learning model which has been highly appreciated by peers and stakeholders.
+We successfully designed a phone-based monitoring solution for both NGOs that has been effective in verifying new activities and approach as programmes switched back and forth from distance learning to physical learning activities.
+Our adaptive programming support to FCDO allowed both programmes to thrive through a distance learning model which was highly appreciated by peers and stakeholders.

-Each NGO in the SENSA programme has a different approach towards teaching and learning:
+Each NGO in the SENSA programme had a different approach towards teaching and learning:

-- BRAC set-up 1000 one-classroom non-formal schools within low-income, marginal communities which are now being operated by HANDS after BRAC shut down in March 2019
+- BRAC set-up over 1,000 one-classroom non-formal schools within low-income, marginal communities which were operated by HANDS after BRAC shut down in March 2019

-- TCF’s schools are purpose-built within communities, and provide formal primary education aligned with international best practice
+- TCF’s schools are purpose-built within communities, and provided formal primary education aligned with international best practice

-- FESF teaches a formal primary curriculum to children with severe to profound hearing difficulties through Pakistan Sign Language (PSL)
+- FESF taught a formal primary curriculum to children with severe to profound hearing difficulties through Pakistan Sign Language (PSL)

-Our role performs third party monitoring of the programme using a robust monitoring methodology that includes baseline verification of all students and monthly representative sample monitoring of each NGO model.
-We have also provided physical verification of all enrolled students as and when necessary using an agreed methodology that ensured transparency.
+Our role was to perform third party monitoring of the programme using a robust monitoring methodology that included baseline verification of all students and monthly representative sample monitoring of each NGO model.
+We also provided physical verification of all enrolled students as and when necessary using an agreed methodology that ensured transparency.

-In additional we have supported the technical assistance for HANDS and FESF to build capacity of teachers and improve teaching and learning outcomes.
-Research is conducted annually to develop a deeper understanding of the key issues on the ground.
+In addition, we supported the technical assistance for HANDS and FESF to build capacity of teachers and improve teaching and learning outcomes.
+Research was conducted annually to develop a deeper understanding of the key issues on the ground.
 We conducted a needs analysis and built pedagogical frameworks for teaching and learning assistance.
-This rigorous review has been used to support the NGOs in:
+This rigorous review was used to support the NGOs in: